 Stage 5- Acceptance completes the cycle of grief.
 It is a reminder to self that the loss has occurred, my life has changed but I will gather the pieces and still cope. .
 It can’t be changed.
 Although you still feel sad, you’re able to start moving forward with your life

 It is not necessary that these stages occur in this particular order.
 There is no set pattern, you may either skip a stage or move back forth between them or be at 2 stages at once.
 Reminders of your loss, like the anniversary of a death or a familiar song, can trigger the return of a particular stage.
 Each individual experiences grief with different intensity and takes his/her own time to bounce back.

 In this stage your Counselor would be developing rapport with you and provide you a safe environment to express your feelings and pain after a loss.
 The first session revolves around understanding the gravity of the situation and severity of emotions.
 It will allow you to develop a trusting relation with your therapist and gain an assurance that you are not alone in this journey, you have reliable person to guide you through the challenging phase.

 Establishing The Goals

 Here you and your therapist developed the goals you wish to achieve through therapy.
 At times it is to accept the loss, deal with the consequences (physical or psychological), go back to the daily routine or even develop the ability to express the pain.
-Many a times people seek grief counseling because they find it difficult to express the hurt with their family or friends (the male head of the family) in such scenarios counseling becomes a safe space for them where there is no judgements or biases.
+Many a times people seek grief counselling because they find it difficult to express the hurt with their family or friends (the male head of the family) in such scenarios counselling becomes a safe space for them where there is no judgements or biases.